The Hateful Eight: Gender issues

 Walton Goggins described the two survivors cooperating in the hanging as symbolic of a positive step to erase racism: "I see it as very uplifting, as very hopeful, and as a big step in the right direction, as a celebration, as a changing of one heart and one mind."
 However, Sasha Stone, writing for Awards Daily, felt it was implausible for Domergue to "represent, somehow, all of the evil of the South, all of the racism, all of the injustice.
 She's a tiny thing.
 There is no point in the film, or maybe one just barely, when Daisy inflicts any violence upon anyone – and by then it could be argued that she is only desperately trying to defend herself.
 She is handcuffed to Kurt Russell, needing his permission to speak and eat, and then punched brutally in the face whenever she says anything."

 Tarantino intended the violence against Domergue to be shocking and wanted the audience's allegiances to shift during the story.
 He said: "Violence is hanging over every one of those characters like a cloak of night.
 So I'm not going to go, 'OK, that's the case for seven of the characters, but because one is a woman, I have to treat her differently.'
 I'm not going to do that."
+Leigh also argued that she "didn't think [the violence against Daisy] was misogynistic for a second", praising the character's personality and finding the use of violence funny.